 Advanced composition for various media, development of original idiom, intensive study of modern music.
 Public performance of an extended original work as a project.

-208. Seminar: Music Theory (3)
+208. History and Development of Music Theory (3) Prerequisites: Music 108 and 152B.

-Prerequisite: Music 108.

 A survey of important theoretical approaches to music, from pre-Socratic writers to the present.

-209. Advanced Orchestration (2)

-Prerequisite: Music 109B.
+209. Advanced Orchestration (2) Prerequisite: Music 109B.

 Intensive work in the practical scoring for ensemble, full orchestra, and symphonic band.
 Score analysis.
-Selected works of the class members will be performed.
+Selected works of the class members will be per-

-246A.
-Advanced Choral Conducting (2)
+210. Electronic Music (3)

+Prerequisite: Undergraduate concentration in composition.
+Theory, techniques, and composition of various kinds of electronic music.

+211. Analytical Studies of Music (3)

-Prerequisite: Music 146B.
+Prerequisite: Music 108.